brevzin/cpp_proposals/2996_reflection/reflection.md

 ```
 :::

 The `access_context` type acts as a pass-key for the purposes of checking access control.
 Construction with `access_context::current()` stores the current context - access checking will be done from the context from which the `access_context` was originally created.
+Construction from `access_context::global()` stores the global context (i.e.`^::`).

 Each function named `accessible_meow_of` returns the result of `meow_of` filtered on `is_accessible`.
 If `from` is not specified, the default argument captures the current access context of the caller via the default argument.
 Each function also provides an overload whereby `target` and `from` may be specified as distinct arguments.